pinobatch/numism/docs/Howie_encounter.md

 Walkthrough
 -----------

+After gaining access to the City via the bus:

 1. Talk to Howie.
 Mindy explains that she's been told not to give money to panhandlers who might misuse it but is willing to help